Friday 26th November, 2021

 Reducing the tension in the forearm muscles

 At this stage you can start reducing the tension on the injury by treating the tightness and trigger points in the muscles of your forearm.
-We show you techniques you can use in the appendix).
+We show you techniques you can use in the video below.
 It is most important that you only treat the muscles, not the injury.
 All massage techniques should stop at least 2cm from the painful bump at the side of your elbow.

 Braces